FREE Case Evaluation

 If you are charged with other types of theft or larceny, contact a theft lawyer for an evaluation of your case.
 In cases of misdemeanor petty theft, your attorney may be able to negotiate a deferred sentence.
 For more serious felony cases, including grand larceny, your attorney may be able to negotiate a plea to a lesser charge.

 Regardless of the property crime with which you have been charged, our experienced lawyers will aggressively defend you to achieve the best possible outcome to your case.
-For information or representation for property crimes in Maryland, please contact former prosecutor Colleen Kirby at her website here.
+For information or representation for property crimes in Maryland, please contact attorney Kush Arora at his web site.

 Virginia Robbery Lawyer